-At the moment, Limerick city is an especially vibrant spot when it comes to Electronic Music.
+At the moment, Limerick city is an especially vibrant spot when it comes to electronic music.
 With club nights like Macronite, Distraction, DIE, miXed, Bi-Polar and Bunga Bunga (to name but a few) laying down everything from House to Garage, there are more than enough club nights around to cater for whatever genre you wish to indulge in.
-Now with the introduction of Crossfade in Bakers Place on Friday March 16th, the city’s music fans can now look forward to some especially bass heavy fare
+Now with the introduction of Crossfade in Bakers Place on Friday March 16th, the city’s music fans can now look forward to some especially bass heavy gigs!

 Stuart Nealon caught up with Crossfade head honcho Paddy Mulcahy (nubus) in order to find out what revellers can expect from the upcoming night.